Anawalt Logo

 Persian Lime

-• Small, tropical thorny shrub with excellent, seedless fruit
+• Small, tropical, thorny shrub with excellent, seedless fruit

 Ruby Red Grapefruit